Bobby Burns (drink)

 The drink is named for Robert Burns, the Scottish poet, but is not considered a national drink in the way the Rusty Nail is.

 History

 The original recipe comes from the 1900 edition of Fancy Drinks, published by Bishop & Babcock where it is called the "Baby Burns".
-The "Robert Burns" name appears in the 1910 Jack's Manual and 1914 Drinks made with Irish whiskey, vermouth and absinthe.
+The "Robert Burns" name appears in the 1908 Jack's Manual and 1914 Drinks made with Irish whiskey, vermouth and absinthe.
 In later publications it starts to be called by the more informal "Bobby Burns" name, with the original Irish whiskey recipe appearing in Recipes for Mixed Drinks (1917).
-The 1948 recipe from The Fine Art of Mixing Drinks replaced the Bénédictine with Drambuie (Scotch whisky) and bitters.
+The 1948 recipe from The Fine Art of Mixing Drinks replaced the Bénédictine with Drambuie and bitters.